aedsas/9d04ed87-47cd-40cd-abce-5c229f47d0d3/README.md

 ![linkedin configuration](./README/auth-linked-config.png)

-**Note:** # Verify that the authorized url matches your current setting and do not forget to add /api/auth/callback/linkedin
+**Note:** # Verify that the authorized url matches your current setting and do not forget to add LinkedIn callback

 E.g., http://localhost:3000/api/auth/callback/linkedins